 A Visit to the Silent Night Chapel Oberndorf Austria

-We’ve all sung it hundreds of times, in German, Stille Nacht, Heilige Nacht or in English, Silent Night.
-It’s THE Christmas song in most German households… the last song before the end of the Christmas Eve church Service, the last song before the Bescherung.
+We’ve all sung it hundreds of times, in German, Stille Nacht, Heilige Nacht, or in English, Silent Night.
+It’s THE Christmas song in most German households.
+It is the last song before the end of the Christmas Eve church service and the last song before the Bescherung.
 Silent Night is a song we all know the words to in German and English.
-But hearing a group of people spontaneously singing Stille Nacht Heilige Nacht, while sitting inside the tiny Silent Night Chapel in Oberndorf Austria, is a memory that I will treasure forever.
+But hearing a group of people spontaneously singing Stille Nacht Heilige Nacht while sitting inside the tiny Silent Night Chapel in Oberndorf, Austria, is a memory I will treasure forever.

 Stille Nacht Story

-The story behind the 200 year old song “Stille Nacht” is fairly well known.
+The story behind the 200-year-old song “Stille Nacht” is well known.
 As a child I was taught that when the town church organ broke, the priest quickly wrote the song on Christmas Eve to play on his guitar.
 Like all legends that get passed along to kids, this one left out a few bits.
-The lyrics to the song were written by Father Joseph Mohr in 1816, while he was a young priest stationed in Mariapfarr near Salzburg, Austria.
-Just over a year later, he was moved to the church in Oberndorf, Austria.
-Then the River Salzach flooded, damaging the church organ.
+Father Joseph Mohr wrote the lyrics to the song in 1816 while he was a young priest stationed in Mariapfarr near Salzburg, Austria.
+Just over a year later, he was called to the church in Oberndorf, Austria.
+That year, the River Salzach flooded, damaging the church organ.
 Mohr couldn’t imagine Christmas Eve without music, but without an organ, things looked bleak.
 He took his lyrics to Franz Xaver Gruber, an organist in the nearby town of Arnsdorf, and asked for help writing a melody for two voices and a guitar.
-Legend and history blur a bit, some stories say this happened a few days before Christmas, others say a few hours.
+Legend and history blur a bit; some stories say this happened a few days before Christmas, while others say a few hours.

 However long it took, the music was finished in time for the Christmas Eve service, a Christmas Miracle!